University College London: From 2005

-UCL was granted its own taught and research degree awarding powers in 2005,and all UCL students registered from 2007/08 qualified with UCL degrees.
+UCL was granted its own taught and research degree awarding powers in 2005, and all UCL students registered from 2007/08 qualified with UCL degrees.
 The same year, UCL adopted a new corporate branding under which the name University College London was replaced by the initialism UCL in all external communications.

-UCL established the UCL School of Energy & Resources in Adelaide, Australia, in 2008 as the first campus of a British university in the country.
-The school was based in the historic Torrens Building in Victoria Square and its creation followed negotiations between UCL Vice Provost Michael Worton and South Australian Premier Mike Rann.
+UCL established the UCL School of Energy & Resources (later UCL Australia) in Adelaide, Australia, in 2008 as the first campus of a British university in the country.
+The school was based in the historic Torrens Building in Victoria Square.
 In 2011, the mining company BHP Billiton agreed to donate AU$10 million to UCL to fund the establishment of two energy institutes – the Energy Policy Institute, based in Adelaide, and the Institute for Sustainable Resources, based in London.
-The UCL Australia satellite campus closed in December 2017, with academic staff and student transferring to the University of South Australia. the University of South Australia and UCL are offering a joint masters qualification in Science in Data Science (international).
+UCL Australia closed in December 2017, with academic staff and student transferring to the University of South Australia.
+Since 2018, UCL and the University of South Australia have offered joint master's degrees in data science and in energy systems with study in Adelaide and London.